Picture courtesy: New Eastern Outlook

 China’s Regional Responses

 The need for cooperation has developed urgency, especially since this year, for the first time the Islamic State (IS) has released a video of Chinese Uighur Muslims threatening to return home and “shed blood like rivers”.[xxi]
-The PRC has not failed to recognise this as a direct threat to the Chinese government.
-Furthermore, the ETIM is believed to have links with global Islamist organisations like the Al-Qaeda, Al-Nusra Front, Taliban and ISIS.
+The PRC has not failed to recognize this as a direct threat to the Chinese government.
+Furthermore, the ETIM is believed to have links with global Islamist organizations like the Al-Qaeda, Al-Nusra Front, Taliban, and ISIS.
 Hence, these developments give further impetus for China to cooperate in the region and weaken the ETIM network.
-Besides, Xinjiang is linked to economic concerns of China as well.
+Besides, Xinjiang is linked to the economic concerns of China as well.

 In specific, Xinjiang being the starting point of the China-Pakistan Economic Corridor (CPEC), it poses a strategic security concern for China.
 In 2016, Pakistan Army chief General Raheel Sharif had assured China of cracking down on terrorist forces like the ETIM and provide security to CPEC[xxii].
 The SREB component of the BRI proposed by China faces crucial security concerns for China and the other countries involved in the project.
 The rise of Islamic terrorism in the region could topple any hope of further advancement of this mega project.
 Therefore, it is the joint responsibility of all those involved to step up and cooperate to build a strong security framework.